 Criteria Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representativity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 A combination of sample types was used to collect material for analysis including, with all data captured from surface including diamond drilling (DD) and surface reverse circulation drilling (RC).
 The estimate includes 43 drillholes in total incorporating reverse circulation (RC) and diamond (DD) drill holes, for a total of 11085.7m.
 19 holes incorporate the Goodyear deposit with the remining 24 holes testing the up-plunge extension of Goodyear into the Dunlop deposit (Wyloo Metals).
 Only the resource estimate portion contained within Lefroy Exploration (LEX) ground is reported in the mineral estimate.
 Both 2m or 4m initial sample composites were captured for RC sampling Samples were split using riffle splitter split via a cone splitter at 1 m intervals where more detailed sampling was required.
 Diamond core was placed in core trays for logging and sampling.
-Predominantly half core, and occasionally quarter core samples were nominated by the geologist from diamond core with a minimum sample width typically not exceeding 100cm NQ and HQ.
-RC sampling was split using a rig mounted cone splitter to deliver a sample of approximately 3 kg DD drill core was cut in half (and occasionally quarter core) using an automated core sampled.
-GYD040 has been sampled.
-GYD041 is still being logged with no sampling completed to date.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+Predominantly half core, and occasionally quarter core samples were nominated by the geologist from diamond core with a minimum sample width typically no less than 10 cm HQ and NQ, and a maximum sample typically not exceeding 100cm NQ and HQ.
+RC sampling was split using a rig mounted cone splitter to deliver a sample of approximately 3 kg DD drill core was cut in half (and occasionally quarter core) using an automated core saw, where the mass of material collected will vary on the hole diameter and sampling interval.
+Current hole GYD040 has not yet been sampled.
+Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
 Both RC and Diamond Drilling techniques were used to drill the Goodyear deposit.
-The current program is exclusively diamond drilling.
-Surface diamond drill holes were completed using NQ2 (47.6 mm) and HQ2 (63.5 mm) coring, with a minor PQ component at the top of hole (85mm).
+The current program is exclusively diamond drilling Surface diamond drill holes were completed using NQ2 (47.6 mm) and HQ2 (63.5 mm) coring, with a minor PQ component at the top of hole (85mm).
 Historic RC drilling was completed using 5.75" drill bit, downsized to 5.25" at depth.
 Historic drill holes were often completed with variably deep RC pre-collars (up to 350m deep) and diamond tails.
 AGD series drillholes were initially drilled with the mud rotary method through the oxide zone and then completely diamond cored to end of hole (EOH)